 Most articles in Photonics Insights are by invitation.
 Authors wishing to submit a review article without invitation should contact us in advance.

-The journal is published by Chinese Laser Press, and hosted by Shanghai Institute of Optics and Fine Mechanics, Chinese Academy of Sciences.
+The journal is co-published by Chinese Laser Press and SPIE, and hosted by Shanghai Institute of Optics and Fine Mechanics, Chinese Academy of Sciences.